 Image courtesy of Gelders Archief, 1560-1847

 This photograph shows the beginnings of the Arnhem-Oosterbeek cemetery in the summer of 1945.
-The land was obtained with the full agreement of the Dutch authorities.
+The land was obtained with the agreement of the Dutch authorities.

 Colonel Arthur Owen Stott is believed to be the short figure on the left.
 The man on the right is thought to be Captain J T Long, of 37 Graves Registration Unit.
 The reasoning behind the identifications are as follows: